Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Introduction

-The major contributions of this paper are threefold. \begin{enumerate} \item Different from the existing works on $N$-coalition game problems \cite{Ye2017b,Ye2018,Ye2019,Zeng2019}, the problem considered in this paper follows the settings in \cite{Ye2020}, where the players are assumed to have no access to the explicit functional form but only the function value of their local cost functions.
-However, unlike the work in \cite{Ye2020}, this paper does not suppose any smoothness assumption on the players' local cost functions, which allows the problem to be non-smooth. \item As the methods proposed for $N$-coalition game problems in all existing literature \cite{Ye2017b,Ye2018,Ye2019,Zeng2019,Ye2020} are continuous-time approaches, this paper presents a discrete-time non-model based Nash equilibrium strategy via a gradient-free method, where Gaussian smoothing techniques are adopted to estimate the partial subgradient of the player's local cost function, and a gradient tracking method is employed to trace the gradient of the coalition's cost function.
-As compared to other non-model based methods such as payoff-based methods in \cite{Tatarenko2019,Tatarenko2019a} and extremum seeking-based methods in \cite{Ye2020,Liu2011,Stankovic2012,Ye2015}, the proposed algorithm allows the players' local cost functions to be non-smooth. \item The convergence property of the proposed algorithm is carefully studied.
-Under the standard assumptions on the graph connectivity, local cost functions and game mappings, it is derived that the players' actions driven by the proposed algorithm with a small constant step-size are able to converge to a small neighborhood of the Nash equilibrium at a geometric rate with the error being proportional to the step-size.
-Numerical simulations are conducted to illustrate the performance. \end{enumerate}
+\textbf{Contributions}.
+The major contributions of this paper are threefold.
+1).
+Different from the existing works on $N$-coalition game problems \cite{Ye2018,Ye2019,Zeng2019}, the problem considered in this paper follows the settings in \cite{Ye2020}, where the players are assumed to have no access to the explicit functional form, but only the function value of their local cost functions.
+As the methods proposed for $N$-coalition game problems in all existing literature \cite{Ye2018,Ye2019,Zeng2019,Ye2020} are continuous-time approaches, this paper is the first attempt to address $N$-coalition game problems with a discrete-time method, where a non-model based NE seeking strategy is proposed via a gradient-free method.
+2).
+This paper adopts the Gaussian smoothing technique to estimate the partial gradient of the player's local cost function, and a gradient tracking method is employed to trace the gradient of the coalition's cost function.
+Since the Gaussian smoothing-based algorithms can only achieve convergence to the NE of a smoothed game but not the original game, we are the first to explicitly quantify the distance between the NEs of the smoothed and the original games as a function of the smoothing parameter.
+As compared to the existing gradient tracking methods, such as \cite{Xi2016a,Xin2019b,Pu2020,Xin2019}, this work is the first attempt to adopt gradient tracking techniques in $N$-coalition games.
+3).
+The convergence property of the proposed algorithm is carefully studied.
+Under the standard assumptions on the graph connectivity, local cost functions and game mappings, it is derived that the players' actions driven by the proposed algorithm with a small constant step-size are able to converge to a small neighborhood of the NE at a geometric rate with the error being proportional to the step-size and the smoothing parameter.